rdelfin/pe_mentorship/week_6/ex_1.md

 ### Pausing and resuming processes

 Now that we have the concept out of the way, let's talk about how you would apply this.
-One think people commonly want to do in bash is turn a foreground process into a background one.
-To do this, bash provides the `bg` command which, if you provide a process, it will start running it in the background.
+One thing people commonly want to do in bash is to turn a foreground process into a background one.
+To do this, bash provides the `bg` command which will start running the given process in the background.
 However, to do this with a running process, we need to somehow pause it so we can type in the command.
 For this, we can run `Ctrl+Z`.
 This will pause execution of the foreground process (we'll see how in a sec), and print out the job ID of the process (think of the job ID as a process ID that identifies programs inside an instance of bash instead of across a whole system).
 Then we can run `bg %1`, where 1 here is the job ID we mentioned earlier:

 ```bash
 [...]